apache/trafficcontrol/docs/source/api/v2/deliveryservice_requests.rst

 :id:             The integral, unique identifier assigned to the :term:`DSR <Delivery Service Request>`
 :lastEditedBy:   The username of user who last edited this :term:`DSR <Delivery Service Request>`
 :lastEditedById: The integral, unique identifier assigned to the user who last edited this :term:`DSR <Delivery Service Request>`
-:lastUpdated:    The date and time at which the :term:`DSR <Delivery Service Request>` was last updated, in ISO format.
+:lastUpdated:    The date and time at which the :term:`DSR <Delivery Service Request>` was last updated, in an ISO-like format.
 :status:         The status of the request.
 Can be "draft", "submitted", "rejected", "pending", or "complete".

 .. code-block:: http